-- 1.2.7 All bans, suspensions, expulsions, disqualifications or other penalties issued to a licensee of the FIE by a member federation should be made known to the Central Office of the FIE which will inform the member federations of the FIE. - 1.2.8 The FIE recognises the fundamental principles of the Olympic Charter, the Code of Ethics of the International Olympic Committee and the competence of the Commission of Ethics of the International Olympic Committee.
+- 1.2.7 All bans, suspensions, expulsions or disqualifications issued by a member federation to a licensee of the FIE because of the issuance of Black Card(s) or violation(s) of Codes of Conduct, Codes of Ethics, Disciplinary Codes or Safe Guarding policies of the member federation or criminal infractions should be made known, as soon as possible, to the Head Office of the FIE which will inform the member federations of the FIE by listing such sanctions under the Tab for FIE Documents the Administrative Department.
+The FIE will ban, suspend, expel or disqualify such licensee during the duration of the penalty imposed by the member federation. - 1.2.8 The FIE recognises the fundamental principles of the Olympic Charter, the Code of Ethics of the International Olympic Committee and the competence of the Commission of Ethics of the International Olympic Committee.